 How to eco print on fabric using microwave

 So here is how to eco print as it would need preparation before it goes into the microwave.
 This is to eco print or to produce a print.
 I tend to choose natural dyes that are lasting and will not fade after a few washes. it is the same for flowers and leaves choose the ones that produce lasting print and contain lots of tannins.
 If the leaves don’t produce tannin soak the leaves in powdered gall nut solution.
 Not too much as it would not stick to the fabric.

 When choosing the fabrics, I use habotai silk as it’s cheap to buy and great for experiments.
 Silk is a protein-based fabric and when it comes to contact with natural dyes it tends to produce vibrant colors.
-As much as I love to use completely plant fibers to eco print it is not easy to produce prints on these fibers.
+As much as I love to use completely plant fibers to eco print it is not easy to produce prints on these fibers as a beginner.
 Alternatively use silk noil which is basically silk waste more eco-friendly.
 Even with one gets away with using natural fibers one will almost certainly use some form of mordants.
-Mordants contain iron and other types of metal.
+Mordants contain iron and other types of metal like alum and copper.
 It helps to bind the natural dye colors to the fabrics.
 Also one will need a stick and some barrier film (plastic bag or baking parchment I much prefer this as it’s microwave proof) to separate the prints.
 I tend to use an iron blanket but it is an individual preference.
 Any contact iron and tannin will give great results.